 You can’t run a successful startup on gut instinct alone.

 Think about it.
 Startups grow.
 With more people and more complexity, there are far more chances for something to go wrong that you won’t see right away.
 That’s why it’s so important to keep track of your startup metrics.
+Startups generally use a mix of data visualization tools, financial reporting software, key performance indicator (KPI) software, and reporting software solutions to track different metrics and optimize business strategy for performance improvement.

 You wouldn’t drive blindfolded, would you?
 Even if you made it for a little while, you’d eventually crash.
 That’s what it’s like to run a business without knowing your numbers.